Why KG Hypnobirthing?

 Very effective work to release fear and build confidence

-How the father can be your powerful protector and support
+How the birthing partner can be your powerful protector and support

 How your body is designed to give birth with efficiency and comfort

 Knowledge and information about pregnancy and birth that you are unlikely to be told anywhere else

 How the system that you find yourself in works, and how to work with it to achieve the best result for you

 A simple practice regime to support you at home

 Understanding how the mind and body work together

 Does the father/birth partner need to come too?